Tools were invented by man to help him facilitate in different tasks. Farmers and peasants make the use of tools in their life on a daily basis.

 What is a Sickle?

-It is mostly used for reaping cereals and in gardening.
+It is mostly used for reaping cereals and gardening.
 It has sometimes been known to be modified to be used as a weapon.

 Main Differences Between a Scythe and a Sickle

 The main difference between the scythe and sickle is the look.
-The sickle is smaller with a more curved or hook-like blade whereas a scythe is bigger with a curved but elongated blade.
+The sickle is smaller with a more curved or hook-like blade, whereas a scythe is bigger with a curved but elongated blade.
 Other differences are as follows:

 - A sickle can be used to cut forage for the livestock; a scythe cannot.